Make sure your pup is playing with the proper toys

 Scented toys are an option: We are not talking about any strong smells because those will bother your dog.
 However, there are certain toys that have a slight and refreshing mint smell.
 These toys can help fix nasty dog breath.
 You might not need to clean your puppy’s teeth quite as often as you would with other toys.

-Examples of Durable Dog Toys
+Examples of Indestructible Dog Toys

 Finding completely indestructible dog toys is a difficult task, but not impossible.
 Read toy labels and follow the tips above.